-The scale score Sam obtained on the 'Eccentric - Absent-minded' dysfunctional behaviour category falls within the below average range (i.e. is 4 or less).
-This suggests it is unlikely he will display challenging behaviours within this category.
+The scale score Sam obtained on the 'Eccentric - Absent-minded' dysfunctional behaviour category falls within the average range.
+This suggests he is unlikely to display significant challenging behaviours within this category.

 - No potential risks could be derived from his profile on this dysfunctional behaviour category.